The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 One of the absolute top things to do in Buenos Aires is to explore its many outdoor markets.

-Antiques, vintage clothing, souvenirs, handicrafts and more, you’ll find it all here.
+Antiques, vintage clothing, souvenirs, handicrafts and more, you’ll find whatever you’re looking for at one of the following Buenos Aires ferias.

 This post lists all the best Buenos Aires markets from San Telmo to San Isidro.